legislation/data-documentation/api/publication-log.md

 ### Changes to legislation

-The feed contains one entry for each publication or republication of the set of effects made by, or to, an item of legislation.
+The feed contains one entry for each publication or republication of the set of [effects](../model/effects.md) made by, or to, an item of legislation.
 The entry only specifies the item of legislation and whether it was the affecting or affected document in relation to the set of changes published—it does not list details of individual effects.
+(To view details of individual effects, you can retrieve a [feed of the effects](search.md#changes-to-legislation) for the item of legislation.)

 Changes can only be republished, not withdrawn.
 However, a publication of a set of changes may delete some or all of the existing effects.
 This is still recorded as a “published” event.